-Mr. Gardner has been a director of Amdocs since April 1998 and is Chairman of the Audit Committee.
-Since October 2011, Mr. Gardner has been Chief Financial Officer and a director of RSM Tenon Group PLC, a London-based accounting and advisory firm listed on the London Stock Exchange.
+51 Mr. Gardner has been a director of Amdocs since April 1998 and is Chairman of the Audit Committee.
+As of January 2014, Mr. Gardner will serve as Chief Financial Officer of International Personal Finance plc, an international home credit business.
+Mr. Gardner was Chief Financial Officer and a director of RSM Tenon Group PLC, a London-based accounting and advisory firm listed on the London Stock Exchange, from October 2011 until the acquisition in

+August 2013 of its operating subsidiaries by Baker Tilly UK Holdings Limited.
+Mr. Gardner currently serves as Chief Financial Officer and as a director of the former principal operating subsidiary, which has been renamed Baker Tilly Business Services Limited.
 From March 2011 to October 2011, Mr. Gardner was a private investor.
 Mr. Gardner was Chief Financial Officer of PA Consulting Group, a London-based business consulting firm from November 2007 to March 2011.
 From April until November 2007, Mr. Gardner was a private investor.
 Mr. Gardner was Chief Financial Officer of ProStrakan Group plc, a pharmaceuticals company based in the United Kingdom and listed on the London Stock Exchange, from 2002 until April 2007 and a director from April 2002 until June 2007.
 Prior to joining ProStrakan, he was a Managing Director of Lazard LLC, based in London, where he worked with technology and telecommunications-related companies.
 Prior to joining Lazard in 1989, Mr. Gardner qualified as a chartered accountant with Price Waterhouse (now PricewaterhouseCoopers).
 Mr. Gardner is a member of the Institute of Chartered Accountants in England & Wales.
 Mr. Gardner's extensive experience as an accountant, technology investment banker and chief financial officer enables him to make valuable contributions to our strategic and financial affairs.
+68 Mr. McLennan has been a director of Amdocs since November 1999 and is Chairman of the Management Procurses and Componenting Committee.
+From May 2000 until June 2004 he contrad as Vice Chair and Chief